Prmsnls/openputer-ethglobal24/README.md

-# 😊 Smile to Make Money 💰
+# 😊 Based Smiles: Immutable USDC Rewards for Genuine Smiles 💰

 An innovative Web3 application that uses Openputer AI Oracle (inspired by AgentKit and built on Coinbase Development Platform) to analyze your smile and rewards genuine happiness with USDC cryptocurrency.
-Powered by blockchain technology on Base Network, this dApp creates a unique intersection of artificial intelligence, emotional expression, and digital rewards.

 ## How It Works